(За български, кликни тук ...)

 Full working version of the semantic network in two languages, with all the necessary links between words and improved definitions.

-Deadline to upload some improved version of the Semantic
+Deadline to upload some improved version of the Semantic network is announced in GRAFIK,

 Upload the archived files here ...